Zero-added-loss entanglement multiplexing using time-bin spectral shearing: Experimental testing of spectral shearing compatibility with time-bins

 Fig.~\ref{fig:833onoff} shows the result of temporarily applying the 833-MHz spectral shearing waveform to the time bins when the phase stabilization is enabled.
 For the 833-MHz waveform, we expect there to be a phase shift applied between the time bins since each time bin receives a different frequency shift.
 Fig.~\ref{fig:833onoff} does indeed show that there is a time-bin phase shift applied by the shearing using the 833-MHz signal evidenced by the changes in the photodiode (PID input) and PID output signals to sense and compensate for the phase shift, respectively.
 Here we can use the average phase shift between spectral shearing on and off because the spectral shearing in this setup is designed to give a constant shift to every pulse.
 The PID out trace takes some time to respond to this impulse phase shift due to the integration-term time constant seen in exponential curve in the PID out trace.
-Overall, this is a good control measurement to show that the undesirable affect is observable with this measurement in a controlled way.
-Based on an open-loop calibration of phase shifts measured by the photodiode and induced by PID-out signal, we calculate that the observed average phase shift between the 833-MHz spectral shearing being off and on is about $90^{\circ}$ and $40^{\circ}$ for Fig.~\ref{fig:833onoff}(a) and Fig.~\ref{fig:833onoff}(b), respectively.
-From those same phase shift calibration measurements, we also estimate the piezo hysteresis to only contribute about $3^{\circ}$ to the $50^{\circ}$ difference.
-We attribute the rest to the waveforms not being exactly opposite of each other either due to the 833-MHz waveform phase calibration or that frequency not being quite right for this time-bin spacing.
+Overall, this is a good control measurement to show that the undesirable {e}ffect is observable with this measurement in a controlled way.
+Based on an open-loop calibration of phase shifts measured by the photodiode and induced by PID-out signal, we calculate that the observed average phase shift between the 833-MHz spectral shearing being off and on is about $90^{\circ}$ and ${-}40^{\circ}$ for Fig.~\ref{fig:833onoff}(a) and Fig.~\ref{fig:833onoff}(b), respectively. {A difference is to be expected since we did not precisely calibrate these waveforms to provide exactly equal and opposite phase shifts.
+Instead, we approximately calibrated them to primarily provide a shift to just one pulse; each waveform was calibrated to provide a shift of a different sign.
+The purpose of these 833-MHz waveforms is to show in Fig.~\ref{fig:833onoff}(a) and Fig.~\ref{fig:833onoff}(b) that there is a measurable time-bin phase shift due to the mismatched frequency shearing between the time bins.
+Indeed, this phase shift is obvious and measurable.}